dannynash/CrimeMapServer/README.md

 Parse
 https://www.parse.com/signup

-Get server key in Google Maps Geocoding
+Get server key in Google Maps Geocoding, and replace 'your googleGeoCodeServerKey' with your new key in backend/config.js.
+Get server key and js key in Parse, and replace 'your parseAppKey' and 'your parseJsKey' in backend/config.js.

+# Run

+$ node backend/locationUpdater.js